-Foil stamping is the application of metallic and special effect foils to paper or card.
+Foil stamping/printing is the application of metallic and special effect foils to paper or card.
 The process involves using an etched metal die (also called a block or plate) manufactured from either magnesium, brass or copper, which is heated to the required temperature and stamped into the paper or card stock.
 The foil sits between the die and the card; when it's heated, the die makes contact with the foil and heat actives the adhesive on the back, which along with the force of the stamping, adheres it to the paper or card stock with a slight indentation/deboss.

-How the hot foil stamping process works from start to finish.
+How the hot foil stamping process works

-Artwork and foil die etching
+Artwork and foil stamping die etching

-Every hot foil stamping job begins with the artwork.
+Every hot foil stamping printing job begins with the artwork.
 For best results, the artwork should be created as a vector image which is scalable to any size without loss of resolution.
 Vectors files create the highest quality lines and edges when it comes to etching the die.
 Producing dies from pixel-based files can result in jagged edges on your foil dies.
 This is particularly important with smaller items such as, Foil Stamped Laminated Business Cards, as the fonts and artwork details tend to be smaller.
 Dies can be etched from magnesium, brass or copper.
 For short run work that is not too detailed, magnesium dies are ideal as they are the most cost effective.
 They will wear down over time, so they're not suitable for longer runs.
 When fine detail is required or for longer runs, the die will be etched from brass.
 Brass is more expensive, but it is also hard wearing and can withstand more foil stamping impressions.
 Copper is also suited to long run foil stamping jobs and is also perfect for high detail stamping dies where thin, complex or small fonts are present.
 Neither magnesium nor brass dies can produce this level of detail.
 Copper is also the most expensive material and is the least environmentally friendly of the three materials used for foil stamping dies.